nexpy/nexpy/doc/source/pythonshell.rst

  >>> print a.tree
  data:NXdata
+   @axes = axis1:axis2
+   @signal = signal
    axis1 = float64(101)
    axis2 = float64(101)
    signal = float64(101x101)
-     @axes = axis1:axis2
-     @signal = 1

-.. note:: The plottable signal is identified by the NXfield with the 'signal'
+.. note:: The plottable signal and axes are identified by the 'signal'
-          attribute set to 1.
-The 'signal' NXfield has an attribute, 'axes', which defines the axes as a string of NXfield names delimited here by a colon.
+          and 'axes' attributes of the NXdata group.
+The 'axes' attribute defines the axes as a string of NXfield names delimited here by a colon.
 White space or commas can also be used as delimiters.
 The NXdata constructor sets these attributes automatically.